TheBlackChamber/commons-encryption/README.md

 ```

 ###### SecurePropertiesUtils
 The SecurePropertiesUtils is a utility class primarily used to initially encrypt a clear text properties file in preperation of deploying it to a server.
 This is so that you can keep a clear text version in your project, edit it, and then easily in one step encrypt the fields which need to be secured and then deploy.
 Important to note that while a SecureProperties instance is returned the file IS changed on disk as well, the returned SecureProperties is just a convenience.
+Also note that its possible to pass Key Password, Keystore Path, and Key Entry name to the encryptPropertiesFile method rather than specifying them in the properties file.
 ```properties
 entry-name=aes-key
 keystore-password=changeit